 The following tips and methods can help you conduct more effective safety inductions in your workplace:

-iAuditor is the world’s most powerful cloud-based inspection platform.
+iAuditor is a versatile mobile checklist app that can be used to perform digital inspections and audits.
 Use the iAuditor mobile app to confirm safety induction topics were discussed to all employees.
-Generate on the spot report and assign corrective actions to other safety officials.
+Generate on-the-spot reports and assign corrective actions to other safety officials.
 Get started with these free customizable induction checklists.

 Health and Safety Induction Training Checklist

 Contractor OHS Induction Checklist